tscizzle/Blokus/README.md

 // otherwise, 'place' places the piece on the board and returns an object of form:
 //    {success: true, positions: [{row: 3, col: 6}, ...]}
 // where 'positions' is a list of cells the placed piece now occupies

-// add {probe: true} to the placement argument to check validity of a move without actually performing it

-myBlokus.place({
-  player: 1,
-  piece: 2,
-  position: {row: 0, col: 0},
-  probe: true,
-});

-// still returns failure (and an error message) or success (and the placement positions)
 ```